ApaxPhoenix/WebPy/README.md

 ## Want to Contribute?

-WebPy is an open-source project driven by the community.
-Join us in shaping the future of web development with Python.
+WebPy is a sole open-source project, in shaping the future of web development with Python.
 Check out our [contribution guidelines](CONTRIBUTING.md) to get started.

 ## Need Help?